Chasing Truth: Chapter 16

 “And what makes you think that?”

 “I don’t think.
 I know,’” he echoed her earlier words and stared her squarely in the eye.
-“And I know because I’m here to get to him when he comes for you.”
+“And I know because I’m here to get access to him when he comes for you.”